BMC Achieves Comprehensive Stroke Certification from The Joint Commission

 DAWN study extends endovascular treatment window for patients with large vessel blockage up to 24 hours

 May 2017.
 Dr. Raul Nogueira and Dr. Tudor Jovin, principal investigators of the DAWN study announced their breaking preliminary results at the European Stroke Organization Congress meeting.
 Removing blood clots in stroke patients presenting late (after 6 hours, before 24 hours), or who wake up with symptoms, with select clinical and imaging criteria, can reduce disability.
 The DAWN trial was stopped early after review of data of 200 patients (from planned 500) demonstrating multiple pre-specified stopping criteria were met, in favor of endovascular intervention.
 At Boston Medical Center, we offer treatment of stroke patients with large vessel occlusion in early and late time windows.
 Learn more about the DAWN study.

 Thanks to Dr. Thanh Nguyen and her team, 94-year old Lois Eleiott is able to continue to cheer on her beloved Red Sox after overcoming a stroke.
 Read the full article on The County

 Top 10 Healthy Foods to Prevent Stroke and Heart Disease

 BMC chef/Dietician, Tracey Burg held a special class for Stroke Month for stroke survivors, family and the BMC Stroke Team.
-The Food Demonstration Kitchen will be holding more of these classes throughout the month.
+The Teaching Kitchen will be holding more of these classes throughout the month.

 Boston Medical Center receives Get With The Guidelines-Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite Plus